MeowStrap/MeowStrap-ROBLOX/README.md

-To download Lucky, click on the releases
+To download LuckyStrap, click on the releases